sriaktnh/demo-app002/readme.txt

 4. connect github using (ii) this command

 Cloning existing project from github:
-1. clone 'git@github.com:sriaktnh/web-application.git' // you can specify the folder name at end.
+1. git clone 'git@github.com:sriaktnh/web-application.git' // you can specify the folder name at end.